rva-mike/trvl-react-app/README.md

 # TRVL

   ## Description
 This is a responsive React.js application that uses React Hooks and React Router.
 For styling, I used custom CSS, CSS variables, and conditional rendering.
-This project was meant to be a website for a travel aganecy and was made to increase my knowledge and familiarity of React.js.
-The application is deloyed using the npm package 'gh-pages'.
+This project was meant to be a website for a travel agency and was made to increase my knowledge and familiarity of React.js.
+The application is deployed using the npm package 'gh-pages'.

 https://reactjs.org/